carissalow/rapids/docs/setup/configuration.md

         thirtyminutes,30
         ```

-        This configuration will compute 48 day segments for every day when any data from any participant was sensed.
+        This configuration will compute 48 time segments for every day when any data from any participant was sensed.
 For example:

         ```csv
         start_time,length,label